Last Updated on March 7, 2022

 Luxury vinyl plank flooring costs much less than real hardwood.
 There is a versatility in price point, so the planks are a great option for any budget.

-Cons of Luxury Vinyl Plank Flooring
+Disadvantages of Luxury Vinyl Plank Flooring

 1. Can be Punctured or Dented